What to look for in a mortgage as a first-time homebuyer

 - Adjustable-rate mortgage (ARM): This loan offers a fixed rate for a period, then it becomes adjustable.
-For example, a 5/1 ARM offers a fixed rate for five years; then the rate can change based on current market rates once a year (though certain maximums apply).
+For example, a 5/1 ARM offers a fixed rate for five years; then, the rate can change based on current market rates once a year (though certain maximums apply).

-Relaxed credit requirements
+Flexible credit requirements

-If you’re buying a home for the first time, your credit history might not yet be established enough to have an excellent credit score
+for the first time, your credit history might not yet be established enough to have an excellent credit score

 Low down payments